 The bistable multivibrator may be used to drive other circuits and hence at one or both the collectors there are shunting loads, which are not shown in Figure 4.1.
 These loads reduce the magnitude of the collector voltage VC1 of the OFF transistor.
 This will result in reduction of the output voltage swing.
-A reduced VC[will decrease VB2 and it is possible that Q2 may not be driven into saturation- Hence the flip-flop circuit components must be chosen such that under the heaviest load, which the binary drives, one- transistor remains in saturation while the other is in cut-off.
-Since the resistor RI also loads the OFF transistor, to reduce loading, the value of RI should be as large as possible compared to the value of RI.
-But to ensure a loop gain in excess of unity during the transition between the states, RI should be selected such that For some applications, the loading varies with the operation being performed.
+A reduced VC[ will decrease VB2 and it is possible that Q2 may not be driven into saturation- Hence the flip-flop circuit components must be chosen such that under theheaviest load, which the binary drives, one- transistor remains in saturation while the other is in cut-off.
+Since the resistor RI also loads the OFF transistor, to reduce loading, the value of R] should be as large as possible compared to the value of Rc.
+But to ensure a loop gain in excess of unity during the transition between the states, $R^{A}$ should be selected such that For some applications, the loading varies with the operation being performed.
 In such cases, the extent to which a transistor is driven into saturation is variable.
-A constant output swing VI = VI , arid a constant base saturation current III can be obtained by clamping the collectors to an auxiliary voltage VI < VI < VCC through the diodes III and III and III and III in Figure 4.2.
-As III Conducts and clamps the output to III.
+A constant output swing V\v = V, arid a constant base saturation current IB2 can be obtained by clamping the collectors to an auxiliary voltage V < Vcc through the diodes DI and D2 as indicated in Figure 4.2.
+As Qi cuts OFF, its collector voltage rises and when it reaches V, the "collector catching diode" D| conducts and clamps the output to V.